Selfless Service:

 Other blessings of peace are available to us by merely understanding the laws that govern them.

 “There is a law irrevocably decreed in the heavens before the foundation of this world, upon which all blessings are predicated.
-And when we obtain any blessing from God, it is by obedience to that law upon which it is predicated.
-D&C 131:20-21
+And when we obtain any blessing from God, it is by obedience to that law upon which it is predicated."

 There is another point here that is important to understand.
 I find it referenced in the great revelation revealed to Joseph Smith while in the Liberty Jail; D&C 121:33-46.
-After teaching Joseph the principles that govern the rights and blessings of the Priesthood, he says that after adhering to all of these principles, “…then shall thy confidence wax strong in the presence of the God…” Somehow, when doing what is right, our confidence in God improves and we are consequently strengthened.
+After teaching Joseph the principles that govern the rights and blessings of the Priesthood, he says that after adhering to all of these principles, “…then shall thy confidence wax strong in the presence of the God…” Somehow, when doing what is right, our confidence in the presence of God improves and we become more comfortable and confident calling upon him for his help.

 However, as documentation was finally nearing completion, objections arose regarding a single word that was used in one of the documents.
 Arguments ensued, the problem extended from a word to a paragraph and then spread to include objections over an entire document.
 Parties entrenched and finally conceded that the issue was not resolvable.
 After so many weeks and many hundreds of thousands of dollars in legal fees, the transaction had failed and everyone made plans to return home.